limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 ## Demo modes

-Each flagship demo should support up to three usage modes.
+The flagship pack currently uses two practical modes.

 ### Mode A · Replay mode

-This is the safest and easiest mode.
+This is the default and most important public mode.

-It should work without any API key.
+It works without any API key.

-The user can read:
+The user can inspect:

 - the case
 - the baseline